 Innovate Birmingham has also been selected as a contender for the First Annual Governor’s Work-Based Learning Seal of Excellence Awards, another nod to our trailblazing work in IT work-based learning.
-We will make a presentation and participate in a training session Sept.
-2, 2021 at Lawson State Community College as we continue to compete for the award.
+We will make a presentation and participate in a training session at Lawson State Community College at a later date as we continue to compete for the award.

 Our fast-track Full-Stack Web Development bootcamp allows us to provide high-quality tech education in a short time frame, which in turn gives our graduates the skills they need to enter the workforce, whether that’s as an apprentice, an intern or as an entry-level employee!

 The apprenticeship model is proven to recruit, train and retain employees, but historically we’ve only seen it used in the trade industries.
 In 2019, Innovate Birmingham partnered with Central Six and five employer partners to develop Alabama’s first registered IT pre-apprenticeship program in full-stack web development.
 In only 14 weeks, a candidate can complete Innovate Birmingham’s pre-apprenticeship training program and enter the tech workforce as an apprentice.

 Starting in August 2019, we partnered with Central Six and with five local employers — Shipt, Protective Life, Sigao, Keysys and UAB.
 To date, we've placed eleven apprentices with those employers.